codenet/col733-cloud/compute-dsm.md

 Page table is just a hierarchical in-memory data structure to again map VPNs to PPNs.
 Each VPN is associated with a page table entry (PTE).
 A PTE contains the PPN and many bits.
 The one of interest is the present bit.
-If the present bit is not set, the hardware raise a page fault.
+If the present bit is not set, the hardware raises a page fault.
 The execution jumps into operating system's page fault handler.
 The OS may have previously swapped out the page from memory to disk.
 It would have typically saved the location on disk within the PTE itself.
 At page fault, the OS copies the page back from disk to memory